xMikux/Slimefun-Resourcepack/README.md

 **Warning**: There are a lot of textures from mods, so if anyone could contribute their own textures, I would really appreciate it!

+**Info**: Looking for Bedrock Slimefun Resourcepack?
+You can checkout [Slimefun-Geyser](https://github.com/SofiaRedmond/Slimefun-Geyser)!

 A simple remix & remake version Slimefun Resourcepack.

 Using ItemAdder to generate item model id.